thebracket/cpumap-pping/README.md

 * `avg`: the average round-trip time (RTT) in ms.
 * `min`: the minimum round-trip-time (RTT) in ms.
 * `max`: the maximum round-trip-time (RTT) in ms.
+* `median`: the median of the tracked RTT times, in ms. Generally preferable because it ignores outliers.
 * `samples`: the number of samples collected since the last execution.

 These are collected on a rolling 60-second ringbuffer, and represent the most recent results.